Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 Typical training scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend preparing your model for the AEE in two (or more) training episodes.
+We recommend preparing your model for the in two (or more) training episodes.
 In the first episode, train with the standard Keras versions of the weights and activations.

-Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, proceed with quantization suitable for the AEE, changing only the quantization parameters.
+Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, proceed with quantization suitable for Akida architecture, changing only the quantization parameters.

 We recommend saving the weights of your trained non-quantized model and using those to initialize the quantized version; typically leading to both faster